-Days' sales uncontrolled = (\$210,664 ÷ \$3,255,533) × 365 = 23.62 days receivable.
-If a guideline for this ratio is that it should not exceed 1.33 times its credit period when no discount is offered (or the discount period if a discount is offered), 23.62 days compared to the benchmark of forty days (30 days \times 1.33) means that the ratio is favourable.
+Days' sales uncontrolled = $($210,664 \div $3,255,533) \times 365 = 23.62$ days

+Note that the average receivables are not used in this calculation.
+This means that the ratio measures the collectability of the current accounts receivables instead of the average accounts receivable.
+If a guideline for this ratio is that it should not exceed 1.33 times its credit period when no discount is offered (or the discount period if a discount is offered), 23.62 days compared to the benchmark of forty days (30 days × 1.33) means that the ratio is favourable.